Online Learning: A Modern Introduction Using Convex Optimization: Exercises

-\begin{exercise} Using the inequality in the previous exercise, prove that a learning rate $\eta_t\propto \frac{1}{\sqrt{t}}$ gives rise to a regret only a constant multiplicative factor worse than the one in \eqref{eq:pogd_tuned_regret}. \end{exercise}
+\begin{exer} Using the inequality in the previous exercise, prove that the learning rate $\eta_t= \frac{D}{L\sqrt{t}}$ gives rise to a regret only a constant multiplicative factor worse than the one in \eqref{eq:pogd_tuned_regret}. \end{exer}

-\begin{exercise} Calculate the subdifferential set of the $\epsilon$-insensitive loss: $f(x)=\max(|x-y|-\epsilon,0)$.
-It is a loss used in regression problems where we do not want to penalize predictions $x$ within $\pm \epsilon$ of the correct value $y$. \end{exercise}
+\begin{exer} Calculate the subdifferential set of the $\epsilon$-insensitive loss : $f(x)=\max(|x-y|-\epsilon,0)$.
+It is a loss used in regression problems where we do not want to penalize predictions $x$ within $\pm \epsilon$ of the correct value $y$. \end{exer}